 - All labels and overview texts are in both German and English

-There’sa nice shop and a small café at the Dorotheergasse site.
-The former sells a better-class of souvenir as well as books, exhibition catalogues, crockery and clothing
+- The Dorotheergasse site includes a nice shop and a small café.
+The former sells a better-class of souvenir, as well as books, exhibition catalogues, crockery and clothing

 How to get to the Jewish Museum